Pazhayannur: History

 Pazhayannur – a small town located in Thrissur district & Chelakkara region of Kerala – is a place where religions dwell in harmony with each other.
-Earlier, a large part of this town was under the Brahmans who had come from Tanjavur (Tamil Nadu).
+Earlier, a large part of this town was under the Brahmans.
 At the centre of Pazhayannur is the Bhagavathy Temple that is presided by the main deity Pazhayannur Bhagavathy.
 It is believed that this deity was the family deity, paradevatha of the erstwhile Royal family of Cochin and was brought by the Maharaja of Cochin himself.

 Pazhayannur Bhagavathy Temple is believed to be more than 500 years old.
 In those times this temple – known as Pallipurath Mahavishnu – was dedicated to Lord Vishnu.

 Divine Mother entered this temple in Seventeenth Century and there are synopses to support this.
 The king of Kochi helped a great deal to develop this temple.
 And then it was named the Pazhayannur Bhagavathy Temple as it is called now.
 Both Divine Mother and Lord Vishnu are equally worshiped here in this temple.
 The premise has a Shiva temple too.

 The offering of live roosters and feeding them as an act of worship is a ritual as believed by the worshippers.
 People believe that these are Divine Mother's favorite; hence, by this act their wishes will be fulfilled.
 People say that when in old times the temple and the area around it was under an attack, Divine Mother appeared in forms of thousands of roosters, assaulting the enemy soldiers with their piercing beaks, knife-like claws and high-pitched sharp sounds and won a victory over them.
 So, the belief is that the act offering live roosters to Ma & feeding them would burn the evil and destroy the enemies.
 Going back to that odd yet kindly and pleasant ritual – something that we don't see around.
 Many innocent animals and birds are sacrificed in the name of religion & a visit to such a place was indeed a joy, Adjoining to the Bhagavathy temple is the Siva temple.

 Pazhayannur is considered a place of historical importance, and is seen in the map of "Nannangadis" of Kerala.
 Nannangadis are the tombs of people who lived in the medieval times and are usually depicted in the shape of large pots.